Best Cage Size for Stick Insect (Walking Stick) (2026 Guide)

 Safety-Proofing Your Home for Stick Insect (Walking Stick)

 A systematic approach to Stick Insect (Walking Stick)-proofing your home addresses hazards by room.
-In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, grapes, xylitol) in closed cabinets.
+In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, caffeine, and species-specific toxic foods) in closed cabinets.
 In bathrooms: close toilet lids, secure medications in latched cabinets, and keep cleaning supplies locked away.
 In living areas: secure electrical cords, remove or elevate fragile items within Stick Insect (Walking Stick)'s reach, and check houseplants against toxic species lists.
 In garages and utility rooms: lock away antifreeze (fatally attractive to many small animals), tools, and chemicals.
 For Stick Insect (Walking Stick) at 3-12 inches size, the specific hazard profile includes a mix of reach-related and curiosity-driven risks.
 Regular safety audits of your Stick Insect (Walking Stick)'s environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Stick Insect (Walking Stick)